StanfordBDHG/PediatricAppleWatchStudy/ECGDataPipelineTemplate/README.md

 ## Contributing

 Contributions to this project are welcome.
-Please make sure to read the [contribution guidelines](https://github.com/[YourGitHub]/.github/blob/main/CONTRIBUTING.md) and the [code of conduct](https://github.com/[YourGitHub]/.github/blob/main/CODE_OF_CONDUCT.md) first.
+Please make sure to read the [contribution guidelines](https://github.com/StanfordSpezi/.github/blob/main/CONTRIBUTING.md) and the [contributor covenant code of conduct](https://github.com/StanfordSpezi/.github/blob/main/CODE_OF_CONDUCT.md) first.

 ## License